j-chat/cybersecurity_training/README.md

 A list of my favorite sites for anyone getting started in Cybersecurity or continuing their education in the field.

 ## Courses
 * [Cybrary](https://www.cybrary.it/): Cybrary provides online cyber security and IT training.
 They provide Continuing Professional Education credits after a course completion.
-You can also test your knowledge to improve your skillsets.
+You can also test your knowledge and earn skills certificates.
 * [Splunk](https://www.splunk.com/en_us/training.html): Splunk provides related training for their platform.

 ## Exercises